 The event was the first conference organised in the context of took place of the joint EPSU-HOSPEEM Project “Promoting effective recruitment and retention policies for health workers in the EU by ensuring access to CPD and healthy and safe workplaces supportive of patient safety and quality care”.

-The second conference that will focus on the two topics "prevention, management and reduction of “musculoskeletal disorders” (MSD) and “psychosocial risks and stress at work” (PSRS@W) will be organised in May 2018 in Vilnius (exact date tbc).
+The second conference that will focus on the two topics "prevention, management and reduction of “musculoskeletal disorders” (MSD) and “psychosocial risks and stress at work” (PSRS@W) will be organised on 23 and 24 May 2018 in Vilnius.

 - Please read the joint Media Release.

 Mr. Bas van den Dungen (Director General VWS, Ministry of Health, The Netherlands)

 - Heidelberg Expertise for a continuing professional advancement

 Edgar Reisch (Director of Care, University Hospital Heidelberg & Managing Director, Academy for Health Professions Heidelberg), Anja König (Director of Centre for Competence Development @ Academy for Health Professions Heidelberg) and Herbert Beck (ver.di, Germany & Chairperson of Joint Works Council, University Hospital Heidelberg)

 - A nurse is a nurse is a nurse?
 Skills level differentiation in the Netherlands

 Prof. Hester Vermeulen (Radboud University Medical Center, The Netherlands) and Dewi Stalpers (NVZ, The Netherlands)